Discovering the Onyx Collection: A Journey into Brewing Perfection

 In general, Rwanda coffee is highly regarded in the specialty coffee industry for its distinct flavors and unique characteristics, which were clearly evident in this brew.

-Rwanda has a rich coffee-growing tradition, and the coffee beans are typically grown in high-altitude revision with volcanic soil, which contributes to the flavor profile.
+Rwanda has a rich coffee-growing tradition, and the coffee beans are typically grown in high-altitude regions with volcanic soil, which contributes to the flavor profile.

 This particular coffee is grown at an elevation of 1900 meters.